Super-Protocol/docs/docs/marketplace/all-orders/order.md

 ### Cancel Order

 The **Cancel Order** button lets you cancel the order and transfer the remaining balance back to your wallet.
 Clicking the button initiates the cancellation process by creating a transaction that Web3 users should **Confirm** in MetaMask.
-If you **Reject** the transaction, the cancellation process will not proceed.

 <img src={require('../images/metamask-transaction.png').default} width="auto" height="auto" border="1"/>
 <br/>